-3 - Kite unhooked
+4 - Kite unhooked

-You can unscrew the finger to hook and unhook easier.
+You can pivot the finger out of the chicken loop to hook and unhook easier.
 If you let go of your bar during an unhooked trick, it will run along the Life Line and your kite will land safely on its back with no power.
 Pull on the Life Line to retrieve your bar.
-Warning, do not add a finger to your harness buckle when using the big loop.
-If you active the quick release, the red handle might get stuck in the harness buckle because of it.